 First of all, I have to clarify that I only explored the area of Santa Croce and San Polo.
 So there are probably other wonderful wisteria shrubs scattered here and there in Venice.
 If so, feel free to point them out to me, and I’ll be glad to add them to the article, with your photos attached.

-This is the beat one I found.
+This is the best one I found.
 I was walking along Salizada San Pantalon (where you can admire another couple of wisteria shrubs).
 I always remember to look left or right at every crossroads when in Venice, cause you never know what treasures you could find there.
 And I was right.
 The perfect wisteria bush was waiting for me, along a canal, with no one around, and a gondola passing by.
 Perfect.

 This year I came back with my husband but the weather was not at its best.
 I managed to have a picture with that wisteria anyway, so I’m rather satisfied. 😉